 So I was given other ways to try and understand them.
-Substitute the word "blessed" for "happy," the Sunday school teacher would say.
+Substitute the word "happy" for "blessed," the Sunday school teacher would say.
 Well that didn't make much sense to me either.
 Happy are those that mourn?
 Yeah, right.
 That was not my experience.